 Amenities at Showka Dam

-Shawka Dam offers convenient paved parking lot with some basic amenities: restrooms, refreshments and snacks’ kiosk, children playground.
-Local and expat families with kids choose to come to Showka Dam for a weekend.
+Shawka Dam offers a convenient paved parking lot with some basic amenities: restrooms, refreshments, and snacks’ kiosk, children’s playground.
+Local and expats families with kids choose to come to Showka Dam for a weekend.
 They mostly hang at the playground area and only some more adventurous ones choose to explore the trails.
-Be aware that parking has limited spaces and often gets double parked.
+Be aware that parking has limited spaces and often gets double-parked.
 We had trouble once when we tried to leave the place around late afternoon.
 That is the time when most of the local people come out for outdoor activities.

 There are a few shaded sitting areas at the trails.
-Thus grab you lunch and enjoy it with the views.
+Thus grab your lunch and enjoy it with the views.

 Other activities around Wadi Showka

 Wadi Shawka is not limited to hiking trails only.
-It is a perfect area to practice your mountain biking skills, go camping, off-road driving in the wadi.
+It is a perfect area to practice your mountain biking skills, go camping, and off-road driving in the wadi.
 Basic canyoning is possible if you continue further crossing Shawka pools.
-Shawka area is locally known but doesn’t get overcrowded.
-You can wander around the trails, valleys and wadis and have the place completely for yourself.
-The only times when you see more visitors are Fridays as it is official day off in the UAE.
+Shawka area is locally known but doesn’t get overcrowded on the weekdays.
+However, it is very popular on winter weekends.
+Still, you can wander around the trails, valleys and wadis and have the place completely for yourself if you come early in the morning.

-If you started and finished your Shawka Dam to Pools trail early and still feel like exploring more, you can head to a nearby Buraq Dam which is around 20 minutes away from Shawka Dam.
-It is a very photogenic spot where local photographers love to gather for star trail photography as well capturing trees sticking out of the water during the rainy season.
-I had a brief stop by in the beginning of March, and sadly there was no water in Buraq Dam at that time, regardless a drive to the place is still scenic and exciting detour as all you can see around is beautiful rolling hills.
+If you started and finished your Shawka Dam to Pools trail early and still feel like exploring more, you can head to a nearby Buraq Dam (sounds like my favorite Turkish pastry).
+Buraq Dam is around 20 minutes away from Shawka Dam.
+It is a very photogenic spot where local photographers love to gather for star trail photography as well as capture trees sticking out of the water during the rainy season.
+I had a brief stop by at the beginning of March, and sadly there was no water in Buraq Dam at that time.
+Regardless, a drive to the place is still a scenic and exciting detour as all you can see around is beautiful rolling hills.